 They were then all taken to a detention site.
 There, the Greek military handed the respondent and the others across to police officers in blue uniforms.
 The number of Greek police officers could not be identified by the participant as “there were so many and I couldn’t see” he explained.
 It was definitely a minimum of five, likely several more.
 The officers denied them food and water for the whole day that they were detained.
 They even denied food to a pregnant woman.

-The respondent and his group were detained in a room, no bigger than about 50 metres square.
+The respondent and his group were detained in a room, described as no bigger than about 50 metres square.
 There were about 60 people already inside this room when the respondents’ group was brought in.
 Their origins were ranging from Kurdish, Syrian, Palestinian to Pakistani, and ages ranging from 10 to 40-45 years old.
 The room had a toilet, but it was very dirty.
 There was no place to rest as the cell was so small.
 “Even animals can’t accept these conditions”, remarked the respondent.
 After they were kept in detention for a full day, 6 officers in black uniforms, some of whom were wearing balaclavas, arrived.

 These officers started to hit them to force them into the back of a big blue bus.
 The respondent explained that there were 80 people taken from the detention site (the 60 people from his room, and another 20 people who were either from a different detention site or they were in a different room at the same detention site as the others – the respondent could not tell).